4th Petition of Lord’s Prayer

 And so our receiving of daily bread is ultimately meant to draw us to the even more important receiving of the Bread of Life, our Savior Jesus Christ.
 Just as God provides food for both the good and the evil, so also our Lord Jesus died on the cross for all, for the morally upright and for the immoral, for the noble and the shameful, for those who believe in Him and for those who do not.
 The Lord is good, and His goodness is shown in His mercy toward people like us, that He took the punishment for all of our ingratitude and pride and sinful self-love, and by His suffering and death He forgave us and freed us from eternal judgment.
 This is the greatest blessing for which we give thanks today, that the Living Bread from Heaven has been given to us, Bread which we may eat of and never die.
 As Jesus said, “Whoever eats of this bread will live forever.
 And the bread which I shall give is My flesh, which I shall give for the life of the world.”
 It’s no coincidence that we pray “Give us this day our daily bread” in the liturgy right before we receive Holy Communion.
 For that petition (and indeed every petition of the Lord’s Prayer) is answered most perfectly in the Sacrament of Christ’s body and blood, given and shed for our forgiveness.

-And so our Lord exhorts His disciples and us in today’s Gospel: Don’t rejoice simply in the fact that the spirits are subject to you, that you have certain spiritual or material gifts.
-Don’t simply give thanks to God for your house or car or job or family.
+And so our Lord exhorts His disciples and you in today’s Gospel: Don’t rejoice simply in the fact that the spirits are subject to you, that you have certain spiritual or material gifts.
+Don’t simply give thanks to God for your house or car or job or family--and don't despair if you don't have all these things.
 Rather, rejoice especially in this, that He has written your names in heaven by the blood of Christ.
 You who are in Christ are in the Book of Life.
 You are saved and redeemed and reconciled to God.
 You are His baptized chosen ones.
-And if you have that, you have it all–even if you’re unemployed or struggling to pay the bills, even if your health is failing, even if there’s conflict in your life or in our nation.
+And if you have that, you have it all–even if you’re unemployed or struggling to pay the bills, even if your health is failing, even if there’s conflict in your life or in your home or workplace.
 In Jesus you have the unimaginable riches of heaven.
 In Him you have the perfect health of His resurrection life and His victory over the grave.
 You are children of God’s kingdom and citizens of heaven.
 So it is written, “If God is for us, who can be against us?
 He who did not spare His own Son, but gave Him up for us all, how will He not also, along with Him, graciously give us all things?”
 That’s how St. Paul could say in today’s Epistle, “I have learned the secret of being content in any and every circumstance, whether well fed or hungry, whether living in plenty or in want.
 I can do all things through Christ who strengthens me.”

-God grant that Paul’s faithful attitude may also be our own, that our prayers and petitions may be filled with thanksgiving to God for all of His fatherly love toward us.
+God grant that Paul’s faithful attitude may also be your own, that your prayers and petitions may be filled with thanksgiving to God for all of His fatherly love toward you.
 “Give thanks to the Lord, for He is good, and His mercy endures forever.”
 Amen.